 Message from the DNR

-In fact, right now Maryland’s recreational anglers are assisting with one of our most important environmental initiatives — the removal of destructive invasive species such as the blue catfish, northern snakehead, and flathead catfish.
-Introduced to our waters years ago, these species pose a direct threat to the ecosystems of the Chesapeake Bay and its tributaries.
-The most effective method of removal is to catch them and eat them.
-With no catch limits or season limits, we encourage you to join the fight!
+While fishing provides fun (and socially distant) recreation, it is also an important component of our conservation and management efforts for aquatic species.
+In that vein, we continue to urge recreational and commercial anglers to help with one of our most important environmental initiatives: reducing the number of destructive invasive species in our waterways, such as blue catfish, flathead catfish, and northern snakehead.
+These species pose a direct threat to the ecosystems of the Chesapeake Bay and its tributaries, and the most effective method of removal is to catch them and eat them.
+Fortunately, they make exceptional meals.
+With no catch limits or season limits, we encourage you to join the food fight.

 Secretary of Maryland Department of Natural Resources